STAT545-UBC-hw-2018-19/hw06-shreeramsenthi/purrr-exercise.md

 }
 ```

-Turns out I need the `tryCatch` statements to check my input variables a lot.
-I probably should have made a function of that as well.
-Or perhaps that would be overkill?
-Also, nocice that I have to pass both the list of augmented tibbles and the names of this list to the `map2` function in order to create a column of model names.
-This helps me distinguish when model ends and the next begins after I bind the list of tibbles together in the next step.
+Notice that I have to pass both the list of augmented tibbles and the names of this list to the `map2` function in order to create a column of model names.
+This helps me distinguish when one model ends and the next begins after I bind the list of tibbles together in the next step.
 For a more concrete example of why this is more useful than a list of tibbles, see my worked example below.

 ### AIC